-Plastic Bank operates under the global standard defined by Jenna Jambek.
-Ocean-bound plastic is defined as plastic that has not yet found its way into the ocean but is classified as "mismanaged waste".
-That is, plastic that is not being (formally) collected, is not likely to be collected, and is found on the ground within 50km of a major waterway or coastal area.
+Ocean-bound plastic is defined as plastic that has not yet found its way into the ocean but is classified as “mismanaged waste”.
+That is, plastic that is not being (formally) collected, is not likely to be collected, and is found within 50km of a major waterway or coastal area.
 See research from Dr. Jenna R. Jambeck et al for details.

 The act of removing the likelihood of plastic entering the ocean.

 The price at which buyers and sellers would trade a certain type of plastic in a competitive auction setting.

-The verified assignable value to stop one traceable kilo of ocean-bound plastic.
+The verified assignable value to stop one traceable kilo of ocean-bound plastic, redeemable in local currency.

-The blockchain-secured platform that enables traceable collection, secures income and partner impact reporting.
+Plastic Bank’s proprietary blockchain-secured platform that enables traceable collection, secures income, and verifies reporting.

-A relationship that empowers communities to help ethically collect and exchange ocean-bound plastic.
+A relationship with local community-based organization that empowers the collection and exchange of ocean-bound plastic.

 A processing facility that recycles ocean-bound plastic into Social Plastic® feedstock for reuse in products and packaging.

 The total volume of plastic that an entity contributes to the world’s plastic waste in a given time period.